neilk/octopress/source/_posts/2000-06-01-abigails-regex-to-test-for-prime-numbers.markdown

 <p><br/></p>
 ----
-_A version of this was originally posted to the [Montreal.pm.org](Montreal Perl Mongers) mailing list._
+_A version of this was originally posted to the [Montreal Perl Mongers](http://montreal.pm.org/) mailing list._